 - With ‘raster tracking’ enabled the tracing cursor looks for lines as it is moved across the underlying image and turns into a ‘hand’ when a line is detected.

-- Operator can click on point further along the line and they system will auto add the recognized line segment from image being digitized.
+- Operator can click on a point further along the line and the system will auto add the recognized line segment from the image being digitized.

 - Tracking is enhanced by restricting line recognition to a specific colour.

 Raster tracking significantly improves line tracing productivity, allowing legacy maps to be converted into better surface models in less time.